 There are over a quarter of a million entries in The Baseball Index.
 That’s a very powerful database for research, but it remains far short of what it could be.

-All of the entries have been created by volunteers and to reach our goal, we constantly need more of them.
+All the entries have been created by volunteers and to reach our goal, we constantly need more of them.
 There are many publications which have not been fully indexed, many internet resources which need to be discovered and included.
 New baseball books come out every year.
 We can tailor a project to your needs and interests, whether it’s a player, a team, an era.
 Perhaps you subscribe to a publication where we need work (and maybe you even kept some back issues).
 There are many possibilities and we have forms and documents you can work with.

-If interested, please contact Andy McCue at email@example.com.
+If interested, please contact email@example.com.

 The Baseball Index (TBI) is a free catalog to baseball literature.
 It encompasses books, magazine articles, programs, pamphlets, films, recordings, songs, poems, cartoons, advertising, or anything else that may be of interest to the baseball fan or researcher.
 It is an ongoing project of the Society for American Baseball Research to catalog the entirety of baseball literature, from the earliest references to the present day.
 TBI is the creation of volunteers.
 Their hours of work and financial contributions have made your TBI research possible.

-Started in 1990, The Baseball Index project is the product of dozens of volunteers who have indexed more than 250,000 baseball items to facilitate baseball research.
+Started in 1990, The Baseball Index project is the product of dozens of volunteers who have indexed more than 260,000 baseball items to facilitate baseball research.
 The Baseball Index is part of SABR's commitment to advance and support baseball research.